Launching into a new market

 The strategy:

-I led the design of simple, compelling hero imagery, mini event logo lockups, promotional material, printed event collateral and signage.
+Co-ordinating with trainers, digital marketing executives and education heads in Brazil, I led the design of compelling hero imagery, mini event logo lockups, promotional material, printed collateral and signage.

 Webinar marketing: Compelling, powerful titles were given to the brand's numerous webinars and virtual training sessions.
 In this test campaign, the aspirational photography consistently achieved higher conversion rates.